lfir/pg_utils/README.md

+### postgresql-generic-utils.sql
-Generic queries and commands for PostgreSQL.
+Generic SQL queries and PLpgSQL functions for PostgreSQL.

 Compiled (some written) and tested by Asta1986 on PostgreSQL 13.

 ##### Contents: